 Lisa is a pattern recognizer.
-In coaching, for instance, Lisa looks for mental-neuronal patterns that are fighting – one way or another – with other mental-neuronal patterns within the user.
+In coaching, for instance, Lisa may look for mental-neuronal patterns that are fighting – one way or another – with other mental-neuronal patterns within the user.
 These internally inconsistent patterns lead to stress and all kinds of mental suffering while preventing the constructive overlap that enables a person to grow mentally.

 Lisa is also a self-learning pattern completer.
 Better said, Lisa coaches the user to complete self-related patterns.
 Note in the above the dual goal of Compassion.
 Lisa strives for pattern completion on the path toward this dual Compassionate goal.

 Lisa also strives to heighten the user’s Inner Strength, which can be seen as the deep motivation or energy needed for this journey.
 Thus, an alternative is to see Inner Strength as the main goal of Lisa’s coaching.
-When the bucket spontaneously overflows, what flows out is Compassion.
+When this bucket spontaneously overflows, what flows out is Compassion.

 Heightening Compassion within the user is Lisa’s end value.

 All rewards within Lisa’s Reinforcement Learning eventually point toward this end value.
 Of course, this includes ethical boundaries on the path, as well as the needed motivation to continue, the satisfactory surmounting of possible obstacles, etc.